 For each plant, mosquitoes were divided in 4 groups: (1) one group allowed to feed on plant pre-infection, then on glucose post-infection (Plant-Glucose), (2) a second group fed on glucose pre-infection, then on plant post-infection (Glucose-Plant), (3) the third group allowed to feed on plant pre and post infection (Plant-Plant), (4) an additional group fed on glucose pre and post infection and used as control (Glucose-Glucose).
 Batches of 100-200 newly emerged female mosquitoes were selected and assigned randomly to each group, thereby avoiding a size bias that might have affected the infection outcome (Lyimo and Koella, 1992).
 They were fed as described above and infected when 3 days old.
-Screening and recruitment of P. falciparum gametocyte carriers, experimental infection of mosquitoes were done as described in Chapter 3.
-After infection, blood fed mosquitoes were returned to their respective cages, fed as described above and all the groups held in the hazard-proof screen-walled greenhouse (glass roof with a layer of reed mats to prevent temperature extremes) under similar conditions (temperature ranging from 19-31°C).
+Screening and recruitment of P. falciparum gametocyte carriers, experimental infection of mosquitoes were returned to their respective cages, fed as described above and all the groups held in the hazard-proof screen-walled greenhouse (glass roof with a layer of reed mats to prevent temperature extremes) under similar conditions (temperature ranging from $19-31^{\circ}C$ ).